 I recently helped a UK national finance a semi-commercial property, which was being refinanced from a bridging loan.

 I had worked with the client previously, securing the original bridging loan which enabled them to purchase the property – a £2million semi-commercial property in Fulham.
 The property in question comprised commercial space downstairs, and two residential flats upstairs.
+Read more about residential bridging loans.

 When buying the property, a bridge was required; firstly, there wasn’t enough time to secure a commercial loan.
 Secondly, my client didn’t yet have tenants to occupy the commercial space – something a lender prefers to be in place before agreeing to lend against it.